 Key Points

-• Vault’s KV v2 engine keeps all credentials out of your manifests and version control
+- Vault’s KV v2 engine keeps all credentials out of manifests and version control, with encryption at rest and a full audit trail of every access

-• ESO handles sync automatically — rotate a secret in Vault and Kubernetes picks it up within the refresh interval
+- ESO handles sync automatically — rotate a secret in Vault and Kubernetes picks it up within the refresh interval without redeployment

-• RUN_MIGRATION only needs to be True on first boot; safe to leave on, but you can disable it after the schema is initialized
+RUN_MIGRATIONonly needs to be True on first boot; safe to leave on, but can be disabled after the schema is initialized